dhamaniasad/flashcards-for-developers-1/README.md

 		- Cards

 Please refer to the `data_sample` directory for schema reference.
+You can copy the sampel data from

 ### Relationships

 #### Collections
-Collections hold references to decks that belong to the collection in an key `decks` which is an array.
-The items in the array are of type `mongoose.Types.ObjectId`.
+Collections hold references to decks that belong to the collection in an key `decks` which is a JSON array.

 #### Decks
-Cards hold a reference to the deck they belong to in the key `deck` of type `mongoose.Types.ObjectId`.
+Cards hold a reference to the deck they belong to in the key `deck` of type `Integer ForeignKey`.

 #### Cards
-Cards hold a reference to the deck they belong to in the key `deck` of type `mongoose.Types.ObjectId`.
+Cards hold a reference to the deck they belong to in the key `deck` of type `Integer ForeignKey`.

 ## Contributing